-The celebrated American actor Morgan Freeman’s recent “We Are At War With Russia” stint is one of the most bizarre examples of red scare propaganda since Joe McCarthy tore through Hollywood.
+The celebrated American actor Morgan Freeman’s recent “We Are At War With Russia” stint is one of the most bizarre examples of recent propaganda since Joe McCarthy tore through Hollywood.
 Funded in part by director Rob Reiner of TVland “meathead” notoriety and Max Boot, the neocon who advised war criminal John McCain and who currently advises the US military, this unintended burlesque exudes an all too familiar toxic strain of American exceptionalism along with a dangerously insular view of the world.

 In the short video Freeman encourages the viewer to imagine a scenario where Russian president Vladimir Putin has some kind of decades long grudge against the United States because of the collapse of his “motherland.”
 I am no fan of Putin.
 I oppose his militarism, his abysmal treatment of opponents and dissidents, and his KGB-esque authoritarianism.
 And many Russians continue to challenge their government in protests across their country.
 But does Freeman really think Putin is carrying out some vendetta like the plot of some cheesy Hollywood movie?
 He goes on to say that he is “undermining democracies around the world” via social media and the internet.
 All of this is said without even the slightest hint of irony.
 Could he be that ignorant of his own nation’s history or the role the CIA and DoD has had (and still does) in subverting the democratic process in virtually every region on earth?
 Does he really not know about Iran? or Chile? or Indonesia? or Congo?